hucheng9456/pokerHands/README.md

 # pokerHands

-I have created a Java Spring Server of pokerHands Evaluation of 5 cards on each hand.
+This is a Java Spring Server of pokerHands Evaluation of 5 cards on each hand.

-I have also implemented a POST API which takes a JSON form of Poker Hands and returns the winner of a table.
+There is a POST API which takes a JSON form of Poker Hands and returns the winner of a table.

-I have had a Hand and a Card class which i use to evaluate pokers in hands, and each single method has a correspond test case.
-It helps me to check what went wrong during the proccess.
+two model classes which includes a Hand and a Card class which i use to evaluate each hands.
+Every single method has a correspond test case.
+It helps me to check what went wrong during the process.